Job Burnout: Know the signs and how to overcome it

-Some reasons for job burnout are apparent.
-Being forced to work over-time week after week with difficult colleagues and unsupportive leaders creates on-going stress.
+- Being forced to work over-time week after week with difficult colleagues and unsupportive leaders creates ongoing stress

-Add in long commutes, short deadlines, and expectations of answering work email at home, and it seems work never ends.
+- Long commutes, short deadlines, and expectations of answering work email at home, and it seems work never ends

 Eventually, worn-out employees quit caring.
 They may want to give up or change jobs – even career fields.

-Employees who dislike their jobs or career choice may burn out at higher rates than those who are generally happy but extremely overworked.
+Employees who dislike their work or career choice may burn out at higher rates than those who are generally happy but extremely overworked.